Anthony Rizzo Player Props: Yankees vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 27th in MLB with a collective eight strikeouts per nine innings.
+- The Athletics pitching staff is 26th in the league with a collective eight strikeouts per nine innings.

-- Athletics pitchers combine to give up the most home runs in baseball (118 total, 1.5 per game).
+- Athletics pitchers combine to give up 119 total home runs at a rate of 1.5 per game (most in the league).

-- Blackburn (0-0 with a 4.21 ERA and 30 strikeouts in 25 2/3 innings pitched) gets the start for the Athletics, his sixth of the season.
+- Sears (1-5) gets the starting nod for the Athletics in his 16th start of the season.
+He has a 4.10 ERA in 83 1/3 innings pitched, with 80 strikeouts.

-- In his most recent time out on Wednesday, the righty tossed five innings against the Cleveland Guardians, giving up four earned runs while surrendering nine hits.
+- His most recent time out came on Thursday against the Cleveland Guardians, when the lefty went seven innings, surrendering two earned runs while allowing four hits.

-- In five games this season, the 29-year-old has amassed an ERA of 4.21, with 10.5 strikeouts per nine innings.
-Opponents are hitting .292 against him.

 © 2023 Data Skrive.
 All rights reserved.